 Sedimentary Geology

 The Sedimentary Geology program features graduate research and education on all aspects of the sedimentary record.
 Our students work on problems in sedimentology and stratigraphy, sedimentary geochemistry, and paleoclimate.
-Research projects take our students and faculty all over the world, from right here in Nebraska, to the western US, Australia, Antarctica, and more.
+Research projects take our students and faculty all over the world, from right here in Nebraska, to the western US, Antarctica, and more.

 Research